andrespat01/dtu_mlops_69/dtu_mlops_69/reports/README.md

 > *We used a simple argparser, that worked in the following way: Python  my_script.py --lr 1e-3 --batch_size 25*
 >
 > Answer: --- I configured the experiment using a config.yaml file to specify key hyperparameters like learning rate, batch size, and epochs, ensuring reproducibility.
 However, training was computationally intensive, taking a long time and using significant memory.
 To optimize this, I implemented a sweep configuration with W&B, defining hyperparameter ranges for automated experimentation (e.g., learning rate, batch size, and epochs).
 The sweep was designed to find the best parameters through multiple runs but wasn't executed due to the excessive time it would require.

-To run the configs.yaml simply run: python src/mlops_project/model.py --config_path config.yaml
+To run the configs.yaml simply run: python src/mlops_project/model.py --config-path configs/config.yaml

+To pass specific parameters to training run (if you include --config-path configs/config.yaml then it chooses those hyper parameters): python src/mlops_project/model.py --lr 0.002 --batch-size 16 --epochs 2

 For sweep:
-python src/mlops_project/model.py --config_path sweep.yaml
+wandb sweep configs/sweep.yaml
+Then pass the sweep agent:
+wandb agent <sweep_id>

 ---

 ### Question 13